 Based on the information provided in PRE-AP18-72 and PRE-AP18-126, a geologic assessment is required.
-A geologic assessment dated December 21, 2018, has been provided as part of this application.
+A geologic assessment dated December 21, 2018, was reviewed, and approved by the City with the original approval.

 This criterion has been met.